Young hits floater with 4.4 left, Hawks beat Heat 111-110 - NewsBreak

 P.J.
 Tucker led a 21-0 run in the third quarter that pushed the Heat to an 84-68 lead and seemingly on cruise control to a 3-0 lead.
 But Young and the Hawks would not let them get away.

-Bogdan Bogdanovic added 18 points, Hunter 17 and three others scored in double figures to take some of the pressure off the star guard.
+Young finished with 24 points despite another stout defensive effort by the Heat.
+Bogdan Bogdanovic added 18, Hunter 17 and three others scored in double figures to take some of the pressure off the star guard.

-Coming off a 45-point effort in Game 3, the best playoff game of his career, Butler was held to 20 in this one and missed a prime opportunity to put Miami on the cusp of a sweep.
+Coming off a 45-point effort in Game 3, Butler was held to 20 in this one and missed a golden chance to give Miami a stranglehold on the series.

 Tyler Herro led the Heat with 24 points, and Max Strus also had 20.